Our Parents

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

-If your loved one’s aggression is caused by confusion, taking time to ask them questions about what they’re feeling and really listen to what they’re saying can go a long way to figuring out what they need to hear to feel better about the situation.
+Take time to ask them about what they’re feeling and listen to what they’re saying.
+This simple act can help you figure out what they need to hear to feel better about the situation.

 SHARE THE ARTICLE